Helping front-line persons identify and prioritize their burning questions

 How does this program operate?

 - This program runs on a two-year cycle.
+The latest cycle was held in the Summer of 2020.

 - Each question must conform to a set of criteria (e.g. must deal with practical issues, not philosophical ideas) and include a “context statement” to explain why the question is asked, why pursuing it is important, etc.

-Who participates in this program?
+Who participate in this program?

 - Individuals are invited by Tiny Beam Fund to participate.